Tonywuhk/realai.org/safety/effective-altruism.md

 ---
 # Effective Altruism

-Effective altruism (EA), as currently (28 April 2017) [understood](https://www.centreforeffectivealtruism.org/what-is-effective-altruism/) by the Centre for Effective Altruism, "is about using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis" ([MacAskill, 2017](http://commons.pacificu.edu/eip/vol18/iss1/1/)).
+Effective altruism (EA) is about using evidence and reason to figure out how to benefit others as much as possible, and taking action on that basis ([Centre for Effective Altruism, 2017](https://www.centreforeffectivealtruism.org/what-is-effective-altruism/)).
+This definition is echoed in, among others, [Wikipedia (2017)](https://en.wikipedia.org/wiki/Effective_altruism), [MacAskill (2017)](http://commons.pacificu.edu/eip/vol18/iss1/1/), and [Singer (2015)](https://www.amazon.com/Most-Good-You-Can-Effective/dp/0300180276/).
 As explained in an 80,000 Hours [blog post](https://80000hours.org/2012/03/what-is-an-effective-altruist/) on 5 March 2012, shortly after the term was fixed, altruism means helping others, and instead of just doing what feels right, effective altruists pause a moment and think about what will work best, and then do it.

 ## History